Western Energy Imbalance Market

 Yes – all EIM participants maintain operational control over their generating resources, retain all their obligations as a balancing area, and must remain compliant with all regional and national reliability standards.
 For example, obligations to comply with standards, procuring ancillary services, physical scheduling rights and bilateral trades do not change with EIM participation.

-Avista plans for market entry in the EIM in April of 2022.
+Avista plans for market entry in the EIM on March 2, 2022.